 In our modern time, the practice of applying makeup is usually done by women and rarely by men – unless required by respective cultures.
 But in ancient Egypt, both men and women used to apply full on cosmetic makeup in their daily lives.
 In those times, the concept of beauty was not limited to one’s appearance and it was also a sign of holiness.

 Ancient Egyptians had a very spiritual perception for even the simplest aspects of life and cosmetics, being a popular routine practice, was no different case.
 They rubbed oil and unguents on their skin for protection from hot air.
 A red ochre paste mixed with water was applied to lips and cheeks using a brush, and they used to paint their fingernails yellow and orange.
 They gave special attention and detail to make up for their eyes.
 They would apply dye over both upper and lower eyelids, and would also add a line that extended from corner of both eyes to the sides of the face.
-It was their belief that wearing an elaborate makeup gave them protection of the gods Horus and Ra.
+It was their belief that wearing an elaborate makeup gave them protection of the Egyptian gods Horus and Ra.

 9. The Great Sphinx

 The Great Sphinx is one of the grandest monumental sculpture in the ancient world that bears the head of a human and the body of a lion.
 It is said to have been carved out of a large slab of limestone from the bedrock of the Giza plateau.
 Ironically, being one of the largest single-stone statues in the world, the Sphinx’s full body was made visible only in 1905, when an excess of sand that covered it was cleared away.